97varun/csa/README.md

 ## Sentiment analysis ([csa_sentiment.py](/src/csa_sentiment.py))
 - Textblob library was used to compute the sentiment of each message.
-- We could use better libraries/methods for sentiment analysis.
+- Better libraries/methods for sentiment analysis could be used.
 - Training a simple classifier on some data from this domain might yield better results.

 ## Plots ([csa_plot.ipynb](/src/csa_plot.ipynb))